IT and Software Asset Management 2021: Priority on Savings

 The State of ITAM 2021 report published by Flexera last October provides an overview of IT Asset Management (ITAM) and Software Asset Management (SAM) within companies with more than 1,000 employees*.
 Summary of the main findings of this study.

-A clear observation emerges: in 2021, ITAM must evolve and go beyond compliance.
-Companies must ensure that their IT asset management is aligned with strategic IT initiatives.
-This is especially critical in the current uncertain economic context due to the health crisis and as IT environments tend to become increasingly hybrid and complex.
+A fact stands out: in 2021, ITAM must evolve and go beyond compliance.
+Companies need to ensure that their IT asset management is aligned with strategic IT initiatives.
+This necessity is even more critical in the current economic context, uncertain due to the health crisis and as IT environments tend to become increasingly hybrid and complex.

 Costly Software Compliance Audits

-The cost of compliance can be significant: a third of companies paid more than $500,000 last year due to software audits, with 10% paying more than $5 million.
+Compliance costs can be significant: a third of companies paid more than $500,000 last year due to software audits, with 10% of them paying more than $5 million.
 Among the reasons: few SAM teams track software in the cloud (46%), SaaS (35%), or in containers (34%).

 [2] According to a Flexera Software report, November 2016 – https://www.decideo.fr/Le-cout-invisible-des-logiciels-d-entreprise_a8906.html